annaesvensson/yellow-help/1-en/contributing-guidelines.md

 ---
 Title: Contributing guidelines
 ---
-Learn how to work with us and make good products.
+Learn how to work with us and solve problems.

 ## How to ask a question